Home

 </details> <details><summary><b>Create a package of <code>ble.sh</code></b></summary>

-Since ble.sh is just a set of shell scripts and do not contain any binary (i.e., "noarch"), you may just download the pre-built tarball from release pages and put the extracted contents in e.g. /tmp/blesh-package/usr/local.
+Since ble.sh is just a set of shell scripts and do not contain any binary (i.e., "noarch"), you may just download the pre-built tarball from a release page and put the extracted contents in e.g. /tmp/blesh-package/usr/local.
 Nevertheless, if you need to build the package from the source, please use the following commands.
 Note that the git repository (.git) is required for the build.

 # BUILD & PACKAGE (for package maintainers)